Certifying zeros of polynomial systems using interval arithmetic: Implementation details

-In this section we describe the necessary considerations to implement Krawcyzk's method described in Section \ref{sec:krawczyk}, as well as the technical realization in \texttt{HomotopyContinuation.jl}.
 The certification routine takes as input a square polynomial system $F: \C^n \rightarrow \C^n$ and a finite list $X \subset \C^n$ of (suspected) approximations of isolated nonsingular zeros of $F$.
-It is also possible to provide a square system of rational functions as input.
-Similar to Section \ref{sec:krawczyk}, we restrict to the polynomial case to simplify our exposition .
-It returns a list of strong interval approximate zeros $\mathcal{I}=\{I_1,\ldots,I_m\}$ in $\IC^n$, such that no two intervals $I_k$ and $I_\ell$, $k \ne \ell$, overlap.
+It is also possible to provide a square system of rational functions as input, but in the following we focus in polynomial systems for simplicity.
+Our implementation returns a list of strong interval approximate zeros $\mathcal{I}=\{I_1,\ldots,I_m\}$ in $\IC^n$, such that no two intervals $I_k$ and $I_\ell$, $k \ne \ell$, overlap.
 If two strong interval approximate zeros don't overlap then this implies that their associated zeros are distinct.
 Additionally, if $F$ is a real polynomial system then for each $I_k \in \mathcal{I}$ it is determined whether its associated zero is real.
-The prototypical application of the certification routine is to take as input approximations of all isolated nonsingular solutions $X \subset \C^n$ of $F$ as computed by numerical homotopy continuation methods.
+The prototypical application of the certification routine is to take as input approximations of all isolated nonsingular solutions $X \subset \C^n$ of $F$ as computed by numerical homotopy continuation methods as discussed in Section \ref{sec:all zeros}.